alemart/speedy-vision/README.md

 `Speedy.Image.Pyramid(name?: string): SpeedyPipelineNodeImagePyramid`

 Generate a Gaussian pyramid.
 A pyramid is a texture with mipmaps.
-For best results, Speedy computes the layers instead of relying on the hardware only.

 | Port name | Data type | Description |
 |-----------|-----------|-------------|